DINA-Web/dina-collections-data-model-use-cases/taxonomy/30-Search_taxon_names.md

 1. User enters a string representing a full or partial taxonomic name
 1. System presents a list of potential taxon names to the user
 1. User selects appropriate name from list
-1. System presents information associated with that name.
+1. System presents information associated with that name

-## Alternative paths
+## Alternative path 1: Filtering results

 1. User enters a string representing a full or partial taxonomic name
 1. System presents a list of potential taxon names to the user